Samstag, 22. Dezember 2012

 Screen Test is nothing but an incomplete fragment.

-Screen Test is testing conceptions of time and place in the theatre.
+Screen Test is testing conceptions of time and place in the

 Screen Test was, is and will be choreography.